icpac-igad/eadw-docs/docs/source/User_Guide/introduction.rst

 Introduction
 ==============

-This section guides Drought Watch end-users how to utilize functionalities within the system.
+This section guides Drought Watch end-users on how to utilize functionalities within the system.
 The system contains drought-relevant information such as maps of indicators derived from different data sources.
 It provides various tools like analytical graphs and interactive layer interaction allowing for display and analysis this drought information and drought reports give an overview of the situation in case of imminent droughts.